+This course will combine Oceanography and Marine Biology over 2 semesters, focusing on marine life in various marine ecosystems along with the physical and chemical properties of the marine environment.
+Students will learn the ecological significance, evolutionary relationships and the commercial value of marine organisms and plants.
+Focus will be on the anatomy and behavior of the marine vertebrae within each phylum (plankton, seaweed, cnidaria, crustacean, cartilaginous fish, bony fish and marine mammals).
+Emphasis will be placed on human impact within the marine environment and its economic value.
+All of the topics covered within Oceanography and Marine Biology will be related to the Long Island Sound and our local environment.

+0436 | Child & Adolescent Development

+One Semester, 0.5 Credit, Grades 11 & 12

+Careers Pathway

+NC44

 This course explains human reproduction, human development and related topics.
-Topics include cellular reproduction, reproductive systems, menstrual cycle, fertilization, implantation, embryonic development and birth.
+Topics include reproductive cellular reproduction, systems, implantation, menstrual cycle, fertilization, embryonic development and birth.
 A good amount of time will also be spent learning about the major milestones of the first year or life through the toddler and preschool years.
 Additional topics such as fertility, multiple births, reproductive technology, detecting genetic disorders and bioethics will be discussed.
 This course is suitable for students who have an interest in medical or education fields.

-0434G | College Health Professions
+0434 | Health Professions

-One Semester, 0.5 Credits, Grades 11-12
+One Semester, 0.5 Credits, Grades 11 & 12

 Careers Pathway

 This course would expose those students who are thinking about becoming a person working in the health/medical field to a wide variety of career pathways.
 Most college students have some sort of idea on doctor or nurse they want to become, but specialize in something completely different.
-This course will enable students to see healthcare science, concepts of health/wellness, and preventative care.
+This course will enable students to see healthcare science. concepts of health/wellness. preventative care.
 Students would be exposed to the various different jobs that are in the healthcare industry and shown what it takes to become one of these individuals.
 Local healthcare workers would be asked to create a short PowerPoint explanation of their daily routine to display to the prospective students and take questions from the students.